 850 S. Ash Ave., Tempe, AZ 85281

 Tempe’s most famous haunted place is Casey Moore’s Oyster House, located at the corner of Ninth Street and Ash Avenue.
 Originally built as a private residence in 1910, Casey Moore’s is one of Tempe’s most popular restaurants and pubs.
-It’s known for great seafood, its beer selection and inviting outdoor patio.
+It’s known for great seafood, beer selection and inviting outdoor patio.
 It’s also known for its ghost, a young woman named Sarah, who was strangled by a jealous lover in the restaurant’s Blue Room.
-Staff and guests claim to have had a glimpse of Sarah; she can be described as having fair skin and dark hair.
-Chug down a few of those good beers and you might see Sarah too.
+Staff and guests claim to have caught glimpses of Sarah, describing her as having fair skin and dark hair.
+Throw back a few of those fantastic beers and you might see Sarah, too.

 Four Peaks Brewing Company